Moss garden in Koyoto

 The Mass Solar Loan Program is designed to make solar PV more affordable.
 It is administered through local banks.
 If you earn less than $66,866 annually the program will pay 30 percent of your loan.
 If you earn less than $80,240 annually the program will pay 20 percent of your loan.
 These figures may change.
 The federal tax credit is 30 percent for the next few years.
 Massachusetts has a one time 15 percent tax credit up to $1,000.

-In Mass you will receive checks from the Solar Renewable Energy Credits (SREC) but I cannot say what the amount of the SRECs will be as the third generation of the program (called SMART) is now being created.
+In Mass you will receive checks from the Solar Renewable Energy Credits (SREC) but I cannot say what the amount of the SRECs will be as the third generation of the program (called SMART) is in effect as of December 2018.
 Both are for ten years from the date of installation.
 You will also enjoy a reduction of your electric bill.
 Installers can give you a better idea of these amounts and look at your roof's sun situation.
 Get three estimates.
 It is a free education.